‘Chris Carson is an animal’: The Seahawks’ star running back is a ‘warrior’ who keeps bouncing back

 Veteran backup running back Carlos Hyde was inactive Sunday because of a shoulder injury, leaving extra work for Seattle’s two young backs, Travis Homer and DeeJay Dallas.

-Homer and Dallas both attended the University of Miami, so Sunday’s game was a homecoming for them at Hard Rock Stadium.
+Homer and Dallas both attended the University of Miami, so the game Sunday was a homecoming for them at Hard Rock Stadium.

-Homer, the Seahawks’ 2019 sixth-round pick, scored his first NFL touchdown on a 3-yard pass from Russell Wilson in the final seconds of the first half.
+Homer, the Seahawks’ 2019 sixth-round choice, scored his first NFL touchdown on a 3-yard pass from Russell Wilson in the final seconds of the first half.

 Dallas had his first NFL touches Sunday — in the same stadium where he scored his first touchdown for the Hurricanes in 2017.
-He finished with two rushes for eight yards and two catches for 15 yards for the Seahawks on Sunday.
+He finished with two rushes for 8 yards and two catches for 15 yards Sunday.

 “When I came in I told Chris, ‘Shoot, we’re here to help you, bro,’” Dallas said.
 “He’s the lead horse, and we go as he goes.
 So today he was ballin’, man.
 And it just amped me and Travis up just to ball a little bit harder.